cculma/Cage20/README.md

 |          | -      | Sep   | Sep   | ST2_sep   | -        | -           |
 |          | -      | -     | Total |           | -        | -           |

-Data analysis can be done using two stage analysis or using random regression.
+Data analysis can be done using two-stage analysis or using random regression.
 Both can be done in ASReml.
-Add heritability, and the way to calculate it.
-Couble check if the harvest during the first year is useful.
+Add heritability and the way to calculate it.
+Double check if the harvest during the first year is useful.